The Ultimate American Road Trip Guide

 Portable espresso maker for your car?
 A multi-port charger?
 A portable car vacuum?
 How about a plug-in iceless cooler?
 These helpful car travel accessories will seriously up your road trip style.

 Pack these road trip essentials to keep safe, comfortable, entertained, and ready for just about anything on your next outdoor adventure.

 Bring in the glove box: The owner’s manual (this would be an ideal time to read it—or at least skim it—if you haven’t already), a spare phone charger with cable, a basic first-aid kit, a fully-operating flashlight, paper maps since phone and GPS reception might be sketchy depending on where you are, and a multi-type tool for safety scenarios.
-Here are a few more tools you should have in your car.

 Store under the seat: A few extra items to store under the seat of your car include paper products like paper towels and toilet paper, a silver survivor blanket that folds up neatly, and money (in case your credit cards don’t work for whatever reason and you’re far from an ATM).